rabbitmq/rabbitmq-website/versioned_docs/version-3.13/quorum-queues/index.md

 :::important

-Quorum quques cannot provide any safety guarantees for messages that have not been [confirmed to the publisher](./confirms).
+Quorum queues cannot provide any safety guarantees for messages that have not been [confirmed to the publisher](./confirms).
 Such messages could be lost "in flight", in an operating system buffer or otherwise fail to reach the target node or the queue leader.